5g-media/FaaS-VIM-Exercises/exercise7/README.md

 "status":{"code":200,"msg":"ok"}
 ```

+**Tip:** You can check whether vdetection publishes its results by pointing your browser to: `http://<VM IP>:8080/stat`.
+You should notice a `demo` link in `publishing` state with an increase of `In Bytes`.
+It may take several seconds for the stream to become ready (refresh browser until it apprears).

 ### Open VLC

-From your laptop open VLC and point it to all-in-one VM (the ipaddress you received from the instructor)
+From your laptop open VLC and point it to the below url **replacing `all-in-one VM IP` with the VM IP address** you got from the instructor

 VLC -> Media -> Open Network Stream...